Environment, Climate Change and Forest Department - Tamil Nadu State Wetland Authority Toll Free 18005997634-4

 List of Ramsar sites in Tamil Nadu

-Sl.NoDistrictName of the WetlandRamsar site numberYear of DeclarationArea
+Sl.NoName of the WetlandDistrictRamsar site numberYear of DeclarationArea

 ramsar sites in india